-▼ To view summary reports

-- 1. In the NetBackup Administration Console, click Media and Device Management > Device Monitor. - 2.
-Click Actions > View Status of Shared Drives to display a dialog that allows you to display these reports. - 3.
-Select a device allocation host (or hosts) from the list and use Add >> to move it to the list of hosts that will be scanned. - 4.
+- ▼ To view summary reports - 1.
+In the NetBackup Administration Console, click Media and Device Management > Device Monitor. - 2.
+Click Actions > View Status of Shared Drives. - 3.
+In the Status of Shared Drives dialog, select a device allocation host (or hosts) from the list. - 4.
+Use Add >> to move the host to the list of hosts that will be scanned. - 5.
 Click OK.

-The Shared Drive Summary and Device Allocation Host Summary appear in the two lower panes.
+The Shared Drive Summary and Device Allocation Host Summary appear in the two lower panes of the dialog.